 With today's lifestyles, many pet owners would gladly allow a responsible student to walk, jog or play with their dogs on a regular basis.
 In fact, a lot of owners will pay students to do just that, so you can earn money while getting in some exercise.

 Look for a volunteer opportunity that will allow you to get a good workout in on the job site.
 Communities often have home building and repair organizations, clean up committees and landscape crews that rely heavily on volunteers.
 If your community doesn't have any, consider starting one or just help out your neighbors.
 Shoveling snow from several driveways or push-mowing a few lawns a week will keep you in shape.

 10. Improve your diet.

 Free recipes and meal plans are widely available online to help you create a shopping list of healthful foods.
-If you're unsure what type of dietary change is best for you, ask your family doctor at your next checkup or check for advice at the campus health clinic.
-You can also see if you can set up a free, no-obligation appointment with a nutritionist at your local grocery store.
-Weight loss centers also often offer a free initial consultation; just be sure you won't have an obligation to pay for any future services when you make the appointment.
+If you're unsure what type of dietary change is best for you, ask your family doctor at your next checkup or check for advice from the campus health clinic.
+You can also see if you can set up a free, no-obligation appointment with a nutritionist at your local grocery store or weight loss center; just be sure you won't have an obligation to pay for any future services when you make the appointment.